andreabradpitto/Experimental-robotics-laboratory/assignment2/other/mainpage.md

 - `sim_scale`: parameter used to scale simulation velocity
 - `ball_detected`: parameter used to specify whether the ball is detected or not

-All of these, as already pointed out, can be adjusted before runtime.
+All of these, as already pointed out, can be adjusted before runtime.<br/>
+Finally, here is the list of all the files and folders featured in this package:

+\image html "tree.png"

 # Requirements
 In order to run this piece of software, it is needed to have a Linux distribution that supports (and has them installed):